-HIST 29 Women in American History 3 units 54 lecture hours
+HIST 29 Women in American History 3 units

 Not open for credit to students with credit in WOMEN 29.
 Transferable to CSU/UC

 General introduction to the history of women in America from colonial times to the present.
 Emphasis on the changing political, economic, social, and ethnic history.
 (L)